Wildlife Photography + Field Ethics

 I encounter frustrating human-wildlife interactions often enough to feel protective of the wildlife and birds I photograph.
-With many of these birds, I have what could be construed as a loose relationship, owing to my repeated forays into the field to capture the same individuals on ‘film.’
-So I feel an obligation to contribute to their well-being, and not detract from it.
+I feel an obligation to contribute to their well-being, and not detract from it.
 It has nothing to do with hoarding a choice photography spot.
 In fact, most places where I’ve photographed wildlife are quite open to the public and well-known by birders and photographers throughout the year.

 The Feel-Free-to-Comment Policy

 Feel free to comment, disagree, to challenge.
 I’m a believer in the First Amendment.
 I come at my subjects from the perspective of an observer and an artist, not a scientist, so there’s subjectivity inherent in my views.